alentwotime/deckchatbot-monorepo/README.md

 Images can be built and pushed to your Azure Container Registry and deployed to Azure Container Apps.
 A GitHub Actions workflow (`.github/workflows/deploy.yml`) automates this whenever `main` is pushed.
 It requires `AZURE_CREDENTIALS`, `ACR_NAME` and `AZURE_RG` secrets.

+Alternatively you can run the helper script `./azure_setup.sh` after logging in with `az login` and exporting `AZURE_RG`, `ACR_NAME` and `LOCATION`.
+It will build and push the Docker images and create the Container Apps for you.

 For manual deployment you can run:

 ```bash